ItsaMeTuni/EzInputDocs/docs/Code-reference.md

 !!! warning
     Don't forget to declare that you're using the `EzInputManager` namespace at the top of your .cs file like `using EzInputManager`.

+## Changing bindings, controller profiles or default controller profile at runtime

+EzInput provides you a way to easily modify the bindings file, for example, at use by EzInput at runtime through code.
+You can access bindings file EzInput uses with `EzInput.Bindings`, the controller profiles list with `EzInput.ControllerProfiles` and the default controller profile with `EzInput.DefaultControllerPofile`.
+After you change any of those don't forget to call `EzInput.Restart()` so it can reconfigure itself with the new settings.

+!!! warning
+    Don't forget to call `EzInput.Restart()` after changing any of thsese variables.
+If you forget to do that you're most likely going to get incorrect input data and receive a few errors.